Retention marketing | Guides

 These could be webinars/seminars, product demonstrations and launches, and more.
 But they don’t just have to be events related to your products.
 Inviting key customers to more “fun” events can be valuable in maintaining good relations.

-For example, if you’re having an event to celebrate reaching a key milestone, or anniversary, inviting the customers who have helped you reach that point will show them how valuable they are.
+For example, if you’re having an event to celebrate reaching a key milestone, or anniversary, inviting the customers who've helped you reach that point will show them how valuable they are.

 So there are your proactive strategies, now let’s take a look at the reactive frameworks.